 “Thank you for making my dream come true team!
 Had a blast!”

-There are many different ways to calm your mind and destress, like meditation, yoga or zoning out with a casual Netflix series.
+There are many different virtual retreat ideas that can calm your mind and de-stress, like meditation or yoga.

 A more unexpected method is rock balancing.